The Deity Of Jesus (Yeshua):

 “Hear, O Israel, the LORD (Yahweh) our God (Elohim, plural) is one (echad, a compound unity).
 Echad is the same Hebrew word used in Genesis 1:4, which says a man and his wife shall become one (echad) flesh.
 The Shema does not say: “Hear, O Israel, there is “yachid” God.
 Why?
 Because yachid indicates an absolute singularity, and the Scriptures reveal a unified Godhead, a compound unity.
 That’s why Genesis 1:26 says, “Let Us make man in Our image.”

 We see a “type and shadow” of this mystery of compound unity in Genesis chapter one, when God (Elohim, a plural) says: “Let Us make man in Our image,” and creates Adam, one man, out of whom God separates a second being, bone of Adam’s bone and flesh of his flesh, Eve.
 Then what does God do?
-God instructs Adam and Eve, who was formerly in Adam, to come together again, to become echad, in order to procreate.
+God instructs Adam and Eve (who was formerly in Adam) to come together again, to become echad, in order to procreate.

 This mystery of compound unity was taught by Jesus (Yeshua) in John, chapter 17.
 “Neither pray I for these alone, but for those who will believe on Me through their word, that they may be one, as You Father are in Me and I in You, that they may be one in Us…Father, I will that they, whom You have given Me may be with Me where I am, that they might behold My glory, which You have given Me, for You loved Me before the foundation of the world.”
 (John 17:16-24)

 Brad Scott elucidates this mystery, which we see replayed in many forms throughout scripture, by his description of our DNA.
-Interpreting that verse found in Job which says, “In my flesh, I will see God,” Scott takes Job’s declaration far beyond the remez (allegorical, hidden, or symbolic) level, which hints at the resurrection, into the sod (secret or mystery) level.
+Interpreting that verse found in Job which says, “In my flesh, I will see God,” Scott takes Job’s declaration far beyond the Remez (allegorical, hidden, or symbolic) level, which hints at the resurrection, into the sod (secret or mystery) level.
 After reminding us that God reveals Himself to His creation, through His creation (Romans 1), Brad Scott brilliantly likens the Father to our DNA, that blueprint of life that never leaves the nucleus of the cell, which Brad likens to Heaven.
 Messenger RNA, which Scott likens to Jesus (Yeshua), the Messenger of the LORD (Yahweh), is an exact duplicate of the DNA, differing only in its purpose, which is to leave the nucleus (Heaven) and replicate DNA in the body (body of Messiah, the church).
 Thus, in our very flesh, we see a revelation of God.

 The Ein Sof

 I came across a teaching by Eddie Chumney titled: “The Jewish View Of The Godhead.”
 Here is the description of that video.
 “From a Jewish perspective, the God of Israel is ‘Ein Sof’ (without definition).
 ‘Ein Sof’ is explained in human terms to manifest Himself to the natural world by causing His eternal light to become a prism.
 This prism that reveals the attributes of ‘Ein Sof’ and His Will in creation is known as ‘Sefirot.’
 There are ten ‘Sefirot’ which are called the ‘Tree of Life.’
-They form three pillars which represent the ‘Godhead.’
+They form three pillars that represent the ‘Godhead.’
 The middle pillar of the Godhead is known as ‘Metatron’ and the ‘Son of God’ and is the visible image of ‘Ein Sof.’
 The Jewish view of ‘Metatron’ matches descriptions of Jesus (Yeshua) in the New Testament.
 The numeral value of the attributes of the middle pillar of the Godhead is 26 which is the numeral value for the LORD (Yahweh).
 In Jesus (Yeshua) dwells the fullness of the Godhead bodily (Colossians 2:9)”

 The Tri-Unity of Yahweh Is Actually Jewish